Abelian envelopes of exact categories and highest weight categories: Introduction

 \section{Introduction}

 This paper is a result of an attempt to understand the categorical foundations of the theory of highest weight categories.
 Highest weight categories, being the same as the categories of representations for quasi-hereditary algebras, emerged in papers of Cline, Parshall and Scott \cite{CPS, ParSco} as a result of a formalisation of properties of categories of perverse sheaves on nicely stratified topological spaces.
-They attracted a lot of attention in Representation Theory because categories of representations of various origin turned out to be highest weight, {\em cf.} \cite{ParSco, Donkin}.
+They attracted a lot of attention in Representation Theory because categories of representations of various origin turned out to be highest weight, \textit{cf.} \cite{ParSco, Donkin, Rin, DR, BrunStrop}.

-By definition, highest weight categories are abelian categories possessing a set of objects, called {\em standard objects}, which have some good properties, which imply, in particular, that they form a full exceptional collection \cite{B} in the derived category \cite{CPS}.
+By definition, highest weight categories are abelian categories possessing a set of objects, called {\em standard objects}, which have some good properties, which imply, in particular, that they form a full exceptional sequence \cite{B} in the derived category \cite{CPS}.

-Our point of view in this paper is that to understand highest weight categories one should shift the attention from abelian to exact categories.
+Our point of view in this paper, inspired by the work of Claus Michael Ringel, is that to understand highest weight categories one should shift the attention from abelian to exact categories.
 Studying the properties of the relevant exact categories lead us to the notion of a \emph{thin} exact category.
-One can think about them as exact categories endowed with a suitable replacement of what-would-be a full exceptional collection, but for exact categories.
-This gadget has already been discussed by V. Dlab and C. Ringel in the abelian category set-up under the name of {\em standarisable collection} \cite{DR}.

-Also we consider an exact category counterpart of the notion of admissible subcategory in a triangulated category \cite{B}.
+We consider an exact category counterpart of the notion of admissible subcategory in a triangulated category \cite{B}.
 It happens that there are two levels of admissibility for subcategories in exact categories, which we call {\em weak admissibility} and just {\em admissibility}.
 Thin category is an exact category that has a filtration by admissible subcategories, such that graded factors are categories of vectors spaces.
+One can think of it as an exact category endowed with a suitable replacement of what-would-be a full exceptional sequence, but for exact categories.
+This gadget has already been discussed by V. Dlab and C. Ringel in the abelian category set-up under the name of {\em standarisable collection} \cite{DR}.

-To match the definition in the triangulated world, we show that the derived category of an admissible subcategory in an exact category is an admissible subcategory (in the triangulated sense) of the derived category of the ambient category.
+To match the definition in the triangulated world, we show that the derived category of an admissible subcategory in an exact category is an admissible subcategory (in the `triangulated sense') of the derived category of the ambient category.